 Its unaudited financial statements for Q3 2021 showed that its earnings per share also dropped to N4.54 from N5.02.

-Many depositors of the bank have started dumping their accounts.
+Many bank depositors have started dumping their accounts.

 The once-superactive digital platforms of the bank are now comatose in some way.

-Findings by BUSINESS LIVE revealed that the bank’s internet banking app, ‘GTWorld,’ its Unstructured Supplementary Service Data (USSD) banking platform, *737# Smart Code, is nothing to write home about as customers of the bank have continued to experience difficulties using the services.
-It’s been frustrating for the customers of the bank.
+Findings by BUSINESS LIVE revealed that the bank’s internet banking app, GTWorld, and its Unstructured Supplementary Service Data (USSD) banking platform, *737# Smart Code, are nothing to write home about.
+Customers have continued to experience difficulties using the services, which has been frustrating.

 Some frustrated customers of the bank, have, however, taken to the Twitter page to lament the odious hardship imposed on them by GTBank.
 (SEE POSTS BELOW).

-Some shareholders of the bank who spoke to BUSINESS LIVE on the condition of anonymity, however, blamed Segun Agbaje for the bank’s woes for appointing Olusanya.
-They called on the board to sack Olusanya immediately and bring in a more competent hand to save the bank from imminent collapse.
+However, some bank shareholders who spoke to BUSINESS LIVE on the condition of anonymity blamed Segun Agbaje for the bank’s woes for appointing Olusanya.
+They called on the board to sack Olusanya immediately and hire a more competent person to save the bank from imminent collapse.

-Oyinade Adegite, GTBank’s head of Corporate Communications did not respond to our inquiries as at press time.
+Oyinade Adegite, GTBank’s head of Corporate Communications, did not respond to our inquiries at press time.